pgeu/pgeu-system/docs/confreg/registrations.md

 running at the same time.
 If the exclusion is specified in one direction between the two options, it is automatically excluding both directions.

+Additional days
+: This options list additional days that this option gives access to, beyond those specified by the registration type.